verdimonica/lab-jsx-ironbeers/README.md

 ![image](https://user-images.githubusercontent.com/23629340/36723774-7d791ef2-1bb1-11e8-991b-39dbf4fd8a59.png)

-### Iteration 3 - Beers _page_
+### Iteration 3 - Beers _view_

-The next thing we will be working on is a page where we can present all the beers we will retrieve from the remote database.
-This page will be rendered every time the user visits the the `/beers` route.
+The next thing we will be working on is a view where we can present all the beers we will retrieve from the punkApi.
+This view will be rendered every time the user visits the the `/beers` route.

 This leads us to the conclusion that in this step, we have the two main focus areas: